Rebecca ArcherEarly Intervention & Teacher of the Deaf

 Jerry RoachPhysical Education Teacher

-Jerry Roach is the PE teacher at Tucker Maxon School, he also helps with lunch and recess duties as well as being the chicken and garden guy.
-He has three children who’ve attended Tucker and has been with us for more than a decade.
-Jerry has a bachelors from PSU in health ed and a Masters in early elementary, elementary Ed from the University of Phoenix.
+Jerry Roach is Tucker Maxon’s Physical Education teacher and helps with lunch and recess duties as well as being the chicken, garden and goat guy.
+He has three children who’ve attended Tucker and has been with us for almost two decades.
+Jerry has a Bachelors degree from Portland State University in Health Education and a Masters degree in Early Elementary, Elementary Education from the University of Phoenix.
 He enjoys bringing his hobbies and interest to Tucker to help create a unique and creative learning and play environment for our community.

 Stacia has always been fascinated with children’s development.
 When she was growing up in her mother’s home daycare, she would record the children learning how to talk on her tape recorder as a way of documenting their speech development.
 Later on, Stacia majored in psychology specializing in child development, and then got her masters in social work.
 She worked as a child and family therapist, specializing in play therapy with young children.
 This was rewarding and challenging work, and she learned a lot about working with families and children.
 However, after becoming a mom herself, her interests turned to teaching, and she pursued her masters of arts in teaching.
 She now blends these experiences to work and play with kids at Tucker, and be the best teacher she can be!

-Stacia has three children – two daughters and a son – and a husband who teaches high school social studies.
+Stacia has three children – two daughters and a son – and a husband who also works in education.
 She has lived in Idaho, Oregon, West Virginia (which has fabulous hiking), upstate New York, and very upstate New York in the tiny town of Ticonderoga.
-She currently lives in Oregon City in a house that is almost 100 years old, along with three bunnies, some chickens, a snake (her son’s), and one large, hairy dog.
-Stacia spends her extra time cheering for her kids at various sports, doing home improvement projects, tries to get out to hike and bike ride, has been known to camp, and finds sanctuary from a busy life in her flower garden.
+She currently lives in Oregon City along with various pets and one large, hairy dog.
+Stacia spends her extra time cheering for her kids at various sports, doing home improvement projects, tries to get out to hike, has been known to camp, and finds sanctuary from a busy life in her flower garden.

 Lynda ShafferKindergarten Teacher